-The Rail North Committee has 18 members, comprising representatives from each of the 14 Constituent Authorities and each of the 4 former Rail North Authorities.
-The former grouping system has been abolished and now each authority has its own seat, with the voting shares as set out in the Constitution.
-It considers and advises the TfN Board on all matters relating to rail service contracts in the North.
-There has been a devolution of rail responsibilities in the North of England and through these arrangements TfN (and its constituent authorities) oversee the specification and management of the Northern and TransPennine Express rail contracts (including delivery performance).
+The Rail North Committee considers and advises the TfN Board on all matters relating to rail franchises (now service contracts) in the rail north area.
+There has been a devolution of rail responsibilities in the North of England and these arrangements oversee the specification and management of the Northern and TransPennine Express rail contracts (including delivery performance).

 These arrangements are set out in the Rail North Partnership Agreement ("the Partnership Agreement") and the parties to this agreement are TfN and the Secretary of State for Transport.
-The arrangements under the Partnership Agreement have continued subsequent to the Northern and TransPennine Express contracts (separately) being taken over by the Operator of Last Resort.
+The arrangements under the Partnership Agreement have continued subsequent to the

+Northern and TransPennine Express contracts (separately) being taken over by the Operator of Last Resort.

-The Constitution sets out the voting rights in relation to rail related matters for Constituent Authorities and the Rail North Authorities.
+The Constitution sets out the voting rights in relation to Rail Franchise matters for Constituent Authorities and the Rail North Authorities.